 It may turn out to be the best way, though, as the viewers can now “access the intriguing portrait up close in an entirely new, transformative way.”
 They can explore details invisible to the naked eye and learn more about the painter’s techniques, the identity of his sitter, and the history of the painting.
 The project immerses them in what could surround the artist and the model, and at the end, treats to a flight across the surreal landscape on board of Leonardo’s visionary flying machine.

 Artists themselves have been experimenting with VR and creating pioneering new works.
-VR allows them to design original and often fantastic environments and immensely artistic simulations for multisensory experiences.
+VR allows them to design original and often fantastic environments and immensely artistic simulations for multisensory virtual immersion experiences.
 Moreover, VR’s neural and muscular interface allows viewers to become active participants rather than mere consumers.

 Technology is evolving to support them.
 For example, the already mentioned HTC Vive Arts is a multimillion-dollar initiative aiming to transform the way we create and engage with art.
 Since its launch in November 2017, it has been instrumental in the development of many artists’ and cultural institutes’ works.